Nani A. Coloretti

-Nani A. Coloretti (born 1968/1969) is an American policy advisor who served as the deputy director of the Office of Management and Budget.
+Nani Ann Coloretti (born 1968/1969) is an American policy advisor who served as the deputy director of the Office of Management and Budget.
 Coloretti served as United States Deputy Secretary of Housing and Urban Development from 2014 to 2017.
 Following her service as deputy secretary, she became senior vice president for financial and business strategy and treasurer at the Urban Institute.

 Early life and education

-Coloretti was born in Honolulu and raised in Kipahulu, Hawaii, graduating from the ʻIolani School in 1987.
+Coloretti was born in San Francisco and raised in Kipahulu, Hawaii, graduating from the ʻIolani School in 1987.
 She then earned a Bachelor of Arts in economics and communications from the University of Pennsylvania in 1991 and a Master of Public Policy from the University of California, Berkeley in 1994.

 Career

 Early career

 Coloretti's early experience includes work as a budget analyst in the Hawaii Department of Public Safety from 1991 to 1992, and later in budget, health, and welfare analysis as a Presidential Management Fellow and budget and program examiner in the Health Financing Branch at the Office of Management and Budget during the Clinton administration from 1994 to 1997, as well an economic and financial consultant in the Public Policy Practice of the LECG Corporation from 1997 to 1999.